Amitterdal2906/Amitterdal2906/README.md

-# Hi there, I'm Amit Terdal! 👋 [I'M WORKING ON MY README.
-THE INFORMATION MIGHT CHANGE, COME AND VISIT LATER FOR THE UPDATES]

-## About Me!

 I'm a passionate student with a love for Cloud computing.
 I specialize in [Your Specializations] and have experience working with [Technologies/Tools].
 My goal is to [Your Goals].